Skip to Main Content

 Library faculty members teach information literacy classes.
 Requests for information literacy classes are arranged via an online form on the Library's homepage.
 Professors should contact the Library to arrange a class whenever students must write a paper, complete a project, or give an oral presentation.
 One-on-one research assistance is provided at the Library's Reference Desk.

-The Reference Desk is staffed by a librarian whenever the Library is open and classes are in session, and reference is also provided online via a chat box on the Library website.
+The Reference Desk is staffed by a librarian whenever the Library is open and classes are in session.
+Reference is also provided online via a chat box on the Library website.
 York's library faculty members also provide individual research consultations, arranged by appointment at https://www.york.cuny.edu/library/forms/research-consultation.